 Turns out that I actually did have to get another bowl dirty as the recipe calls for the dry ingredients to be added to the wet.
 I added the dry mixture in stages so that it could all get incorporated.

 I found the mixture to be really dry and hard to stir up – I was expecting a batter consistency, but it was more like a dough.
-It was at this at this point I tried a taste of the mixture, only to think “gross” and realised I had left out the sugar!
+It was at this point I tried a taste of the mixture, only to think “gross” and realised I had left out the sugar!
 So I dumped that on top and hope it hadn’t done too much damage to the chemistry of the cookie!

 Now it was looking a little more like I was expecting…

 The recipe calls for spoonfuls of the mixture to be dropped onto a baking sheet 2 inches apart.
 I did exactly that and guessed that they would spread out a little whilst baking.
-However, they didn’t – they really held their shape which made me think more of rock cakes or drop scones than cookie.
+However, they didn’t – they really held their shape which made me think more of rock cakes or drop scones than a cookie.
 So the next batch I flattened them down a bit more.

 Once they were cooked for 12 – 15 minutes I put them on a wire rack to cool down, but I couldn’t resist breaking one open to have a look-see.
 They smelled delicious – especially the mix of spices, the aroma of which reminds me of Autumn/Winter.
 After my tester cookie (rock cake!) had cooled a little, I had a nibble (for quality control you understand!), and they tasted delicious too!
-The cookies, once cool can be stored in an air-tight container for four to five days.
+The cookies once cool can be stored in an air-tight container for four to five days.

 The mixture yielded about 20 or so cookies.
 I’d say they were about 2 inches across, so you could get more out if you made them slightly smaller.
 I’ve just looked at the recipe book and it says that it makes 3½ dozen.
 That’s like 42 cookies!
 I definitely made them too big… no matter though!
 They were well received and I would give them a try again.